Phonics, Reading & Writing

 Every child starts with the set one sounds, moving through the sounds at a pace that the teacher feels is relevant for them.
 There are also set 2 and 3 sounds to which children will move through as they develop within the programme.

-We use pure sounds (‘m’ not’ muh’, ’s’ not ‘suh’, etc.) so that your child will be able to blend the sounds into words more easily.
-We do not use letter names at this early stage.
+We use (‘m’ not’ muh’, ’s’ not ‘suh’, etc.) so that your child will be able to blend the sounds into words more easily.

 Alongside the pure sounds we also use Makaton signing.
 Watch this space for the videos of these signs - coming Spring 2023!